popphp/pop-code/README.md

 $code->writeToFile('MyClass.php');
 ```

-And the modified class will look like:
+And the modified class will look like, complete with the new `hasFoo()` method:

 ```php
 <?php